 The sacred land of Armenia every year attracts more and more tourists to travel through the centuries, to make a pilgrimage to the important religious shrines, to get acquainted with the rich history and culture of the Armenian people.
 Armenia is the perfect destination to spend a holiday with family and children.
-Rich in culture and history, wonderful warm climate and 300 days of sunshine a year, delicious cuisine, diverse natural landscape and of course the friendly people – all this awaits you and your family in cozy and hospitable Armenia!
-If you want to spend an unforgettable holiday with the kids, filled with bright colors and impressions, you should definitely visit Armenia and enjoy all its flavors and aromas.
+Rich in culture and history, wonderful warm climate and 300 days of sunshine a year, delicious cuisine, diverse natural landscape and of course the friendly people – all this awaits you and your family is cosy and hospitable Armenia!
+If you want to spend an unforgettable holiday with the kids, filled with bright colours and impressions, you should definitely visit Armenia and enjoy all its flavours and aromas.
 We are very pleased to help you through!

 Armenia with Kids: Yerevan City Tour

 We begin our guide on children-friendly holidays in Armenia with Yerevan, the capital of Armenia, the city of the sun and sincere smiles, modern metropolis with ancient history, where you can spend an unforgettable time with your family!
 We offer you to start unravelling this ancient city, which is older than Rome for 30 years, from the most popular places -the Republic Square and Northern Avenue.
 Here, at any time of the year and day is very crowded and lively.
 The Republic Square – this “pink heart” of the capital, boasts a unique architecture.
 On the Republic, Square have situated the beloved “singing fountains”, which have become the hallmark of the capital.
 From May to October at exactly 9 pm the fountains begin to “sing and dance”, gathering around them crowds of enthusiastic spectators!
 You can enjoy the masterpieces of world classics, as well as the Armenian national music.